Defrost Time Calculator

 Key takeaways

-• Use weight for base time and thickness for adjustments.
+• Use weight for base time and thickness for adjustment.

-• Refrigerator is slow and forgiving.
+• Refrigerator thawing is slow and forgiving.
 Cold water is faster with careful water changes.
-Microwave is fastest but must be cooked right away.
+Microwave is fastest but requires immediate cooking.

 • Plan by method and shape.
 Adjust in small steps and record good results.